tye-exe/CogWorks/README.md

 Clicking on the green concrete will change the inventory allowing you to create either a file or folder.
 After that an anvil menu will open which allows you to set the name of the file.
 Make sure not to enter characters that aren't allowed to be in file names!
 To delete a file or folder, click on the red concrete, this will put you in "delete mode".
 To make this clear to the user, the files will change to orange wool & the folders will change to red wool.
 Then just click on a file or folder to open a delete confirm menu, then click on the green concrete to delete the file or folder.
 If you try and delete a folder that contains files or folders within it, there will be an extra confirmation step.

+### On automatic dependency resolution:
+Automatic dependency resolution (this will be referred to as ADR) involves CogWorks checking for any missing dependencies on start up and trying to resolve them by taking the missing plugin name (the plugin name is the name specified in the plugin.yml) and searching that up on Modrinth.
+It then downloads the top then plugins (into "CogWorks/.temp/ADR/<UniqueDirName>") returned by Modrinth & checks if any of the plugin names of the downloaded plugins match the plugin name of the missing dependency.
+If one of the plugins match it wil be moved into the "./plugins" folder.
+The remaining plugins will be deleted.

 ## Translators Wanted!
 If you are willing to help by translating the plugin language file into any new languages (for past versions or the current version).
 Please join the [discord server](https://discord.gg/3CC6kVcdQH) and ping @IWantToTranslate.